BryceShearn/FullStack-MemoryPalace-Web-Application/README.md

 ### Technology Overview:

-This program is designed to be a REST API that creates, reads, updates and deletes user and beverage data from a database built using MySQL Workbench and connecting with using Spring Data JPA.
+This program is designed to be a REST API that creates, reads, updates and deletes user Memory Palace data from a database built using MySQL Workbench and connecting with using Spring Data JPA.

 ## How to Run
 1. The user begins by logging in or creating their account